Smart Nation: Overview

 The Smart Nation was an initiative launched by Prime Minister Lee Hsien Loong on 24 November 2014.
 In financial year 2017, the government had set aside $2.4 billion to support the initiative, which involves the government purchasing services from technology startups rather than offering grants to support them.
 To support development, open data is made available at government portals such as Data.gov.sg.

 Some areas of focus include enhancing public transport networks, enabling successful aging and ensuring a secure but open data marketplace.
 The Smart Nation Sensor Platform (SNSP) tracks and analyses data related to housing, amenities and public infrastructure.
 Former civil servant, Peter Ong, explained that this “encompasses hardware like lamp-posts and public cameras, as well as software that enables sensor data exchange and data and video analytics”.
-An interconnected network of 110,000 lamp posts with wireless sensors will collate data that will be used for urban and operational planning, maintenance and incident response.
+An interconnected network of 110,000 lampposts with wireless sensors will collate data that will be used for urban and operational planning, maintenance and incident response.

-The Smart Nation and Digital Government Group (SNDGO) and Government Technology Agency (GovTech) under the Prime Minister's Office (PMO) lead the development of a National Digital Identity framework for online transactions between citizens and businesses, building on the current SingPass system.
+The Smart Nation and Digital Government Office (SNDGO) and Government Technology Agency (GovTech) under the Prime Minister's Office (PMO) lead the development of a National Digital Identity framework for online transactions between citizens and businesses, building on the current SingPass system.